DianaProbst/clinkt/README.txt

 PixelList Functions

-PixelList MyList  // creates new pixel list with no pixels
+PixelList MyList  // creates new pixel list with NUM_LED pixels

+PixelList MyList(n)  // creates a new pixel list with n pixels

+PixelList.fade(m)  // fades until gone with each step-decrease taking m millisecs

+PixelList.rise(m, b)  // pattern rises to brightness b im m-millisec steps
-a default PixelList 'Blinkt' is created at compile time in int main()

-Unless another PixelList is created and passed where appropriate, all operations are on Blinkt.
+A default PixelList 'Blinkt' is created at compile time in int main() Unless another PixelList is created and passed where appropriate, all operations are on Blinkt.

 pixel functions: